 - wire transfers

 Two weeks prior to surgery:

 - personal checks and

 - third-party ﬁnancing

 Yes.
 If it becomes necessary for you to cancel up to two weeks prior to surgery, you will receive your deposit back, however a fee of $500.00 will be charged.
-If you need to cancel your surgery after two weeks, you will only be refunded 25% of your deposit.

 While we offer this procedure at costs below the national average, we understand that it may still be cost prohibitive to some.